varabyte/kotter/README.md

 }
 ```

-To handle when the user presses the _ENTER_ key, use the `onInputEntered` callback.
-You can use it in conjunction with
+To handle when the user presses the _ENTER_ key, use the `onInputEntered` event.
+You can use it in conjunction with the
-the `onInputChanged` callback we just discussed:
+`onInputChanged` event we just discussed:

 ```kotlin
 var name = ""